shunte88/LMSMonitor/README.md

 - <b>[4]</b> VCR with flashing 12:00 AM clock!
 No additional animation - the clock is annoying enough.
 - <b>[5]</b> An old bakelite radio.
 Minor animation, radio changes station as track progresses.
 - <b>[6]</b> An old analog TV in all its 5x4 glory...
 VHF or UHF... no it's worms?!?
 - <b>[7]</b> A crusty old IBM PS/2 clone... playing pong!
-Equally matched "AI" players make for an uneventful game!
+Equally matched "AI" players make for an uneventful game until they cheat!

 Specify -E[1-7] to display eggs on track playback
 </p>